 In 2006 John traded in his electric guitar for a clarinet which is now his principal instrument.
 He was a member of the Festival Winds Orchestra, Toronto, from 2010 to 2016.
 He's currently studying Jazz at the Royal Conservatory on a part-time basis.

-Corcelli has been a contributor to Criticsatlarge since its debut in 2010.
+Corcelli was a founding contributor to Criticsatlarge in 2010.